bleutzinn/grav-plugin-editable-contenttools/README.md

 <a name="limitedusecase"></a>

-## Limited use case
+## Possibly limited use case

 This plugin works on plain simple Markdown only.
 This limits the use case but is a consequence of the conversion of Markdown to HTML and back again.

 Just to set expectations right please note that this plugin **will not work** on a page or on content which:

-* is processed by a Twig template for example modulars
+* is processed by a Twig template, for example modulars
-* is injected by plugins for example the Page Inject Plugin
+* is injected by plugins, for example the Page Inject Plugin
-* is altered in the browser by Javascript
+* is altered in the browser through Javascript

 and **will corrupt** special Grav Markdown tags such as: